gobuild-old/gobuild3/README.md

         outfiles:
             - packer
 ```
-This is a full version of `.gobuild.yml`, this file should commit the your repo with directory which contains go source code.
+This is a full version of `.gobuild.yml`.
+This file should be committed to your repo with a directory containing go source code.

-Only filesets.excludes use regex to filter file, the filesets.include not use regex, please do remember.
+Only `filesets.excludes` uses regex to filter file.
+Note that `filesets.includes` does *not* use regex.
-(If you got any idea to let includes support regex, pull requests are welcome.)
+(If you have any idea how includes could support regex, pull requests are welcome.)

 Use `packer` to check if `.gobuild.yml` is right.